 An occupational illness is any disease or medical condition that arises in relation to one’s employment.
 In Mississippi, most workers who are diagnosed with work-related illnesses are entitled to workers’ compensation.
 Workers’ compensation is a no-fault system that provides benefits to employees who require medical treatment and/or are unable to work temporarily or permanently due to a work-related injury or health condition.

 Because it is a no-fault system, you do not need to prove that your employer—or anyone else—was negligent, reckless, or otherwise to blame for your condition in order to receive benefits.
 In exchange, you cannot sue your employer for damages.

 If you or someone you love was diagnosed with an occupational illness, we encourage you to reach out to an experienced workers’ compensation lawyer for help with your claim.
-At ‘MAGGIO Law, our Jackson occupational illness attorneys have extensive experience in this particular area of law.
-We proudly represent workers throughout Mississippi who have suffered debilitating medical conditions as a result of their employment and have successfully recovered millions in compensation for our clients.
+At ‘MAGGIO LAW, our Jackson occupational illness attorneys have extensive experience in this particular area of law.
+We proudly represent workers throughout Mississippi who have suffered debilitating medical conditions as a result of their employment and have successfully recovered hundreds of millions in compensation for our clients.

 Common Occupational Illnesses